by David Lake

 How does this translate to golf?

 Very simply, if you increase your swing speed you will hit the ball farther.
-The question is how to effectively incorporate speed training into your practice, and the answer is twofold.
+The question is how to effectively incorporate speed training into your practice, and the answer is twofold:

-Number one: Buy one of those weighted rubber donuts at your golf store and practice your driver swing with it for ten minutes a day performing slow swing after swing.
+- Buy one of those weighted rubber donuts at your golf store and practice your driver swing with it for ten minutes a day performing slow swing after swing.
 This promotes a very strong basis for feel and timing in your golf swing.
 A solid and powerful golf swing can only be achieved if every individual part of the swing is synced and works in unison.
 This is where the increased resistance using the clubhead weight comes into play.
 By adding the extra resistance your body will automatically respond by utilizing the legs first, then the hips, followed by the torso and finally the arms in moving the golf club around your body.
 With the extra resistance you will be able to feel each of these individual parts of your swing and, consequently, your feel and timing of the movements will increase dramatically.
 Later, once this is ingrained, when you make a swing on the golf course it becomes automatic.

-Number two: After practicing with the weighted clubhead for ten minutes turn the club around and grip it just below the clubhead with the grip at the far end.
+- After practicing with the weighted clubhead for ten minutes turn the club around and grip it just below the clubhead with the grip at the far end.
 Now spend five to ten minutes swinging the club as fast as you can.

 I have found that doing this three or four times per week, and especially prior to a round of golf, will add at least fifteen yards to your drives and increased distances with all of your irons.